Last Updated on March 7, 2026 by George Pavlopoulos

 One week in Greece: how to spend 3 days in Athens

-Athens is a diverse city, and it definitely deserves a couple of days from your Greek vacation.
+Athens is a diverse city and definitely deserves a couple of days of your Greek vacation.
 Of course, if you have no interest in Athens or have visited it previously, you can skip this part.

-The city of Athens has existed in the same spot for more than 2,500 years.
+The city of Athens has occupied the same site for over 2,500 years.
 However, Athens is not just the Parthenon.
 There are several things to do in Athens, and you can enjoy some charming days there.
 As I said, I’m using Athens as a basis for your first three days in Greece in this guide.
-Apart from relaxing from your flight, you will also have a good introduction to Greek culture.
+Besides relaxing on your flight, you will also get a good introduction to Greek culture.

 Downtown Athens is the place to stay.
-You will be close to everything the city offers, and you can walk from place to place.
+You will be conveniently located near everything the city has to offer, and you can easily walk from one place to another.
 Although the Athens metropolitan area is home to almost four million people, Athens’ city center is compact.

 So, let’s break down your 3-day Athens itinerary.